Böötle: Schwimmer und Boote im blauen Wasser der Schweiz im Sommer.

 Böötle Guide RhoneRhone

-On the Rheintaler Binnenkanal you sail between Montlingen in Sankt Gallen to Au about 12 km on the shallow canal, without any danger spots.
-Approximately three to four hours of sailing will let you enjoy the Bregenz Forest Mountains.
+On the Rheintal Inland Canal, you can paddle between Montlingen in St. Gallen all the way to Au, covering about 12 km on the shallow canal, without any hazards.
+You’ll enjoy the Bregenz Forest Mountains during the trip, which takes about three to four hours.

-If you like, you can extend the Böötle two more kilometers to Sankt Margrethen, or even another six kilometers to the mouth into Lake Constance at Marina Altenrhein.
-However, these last kilometers are very flat and often blocked with trees.
-For this, you need flat army inflatable boats, such as those rented from the Steigmatt-Hof in Montlingen.
+If you want, you can extend the boat trip another two kilometers to St. Margrethen, or even another 6 km to the mouth of the lake at Marina Altenrhein.
+However, the last few kilometers are very shallow and often blocked by trees.
+For this, you’ll need flat military inflatable boats, which can be rented from Steigmatt-Hof in Montlingen.

-• on the right below the small power station Montlingen
+• right below the small power plant Montlingen

-• none, but the water is very cold and hardly suitable for swimming
+• none, but the water is very cold and not suitable for swimming

-• the canal can be forded if necessary (80 cm depth)
+• the canal can be waded through if necessary (80 cm deep)

-• The stairs on the right side in front of the steel arch bridge at Au station are suitable for disembarking.
+• The staircase on the right side before the steel arch bridge at the Au train station is a good place to land.

 Alter Rhein Böötle BinnenkanalAlter Rhein Böötle Rheintal (Foto Seraina Zellweger)